 A variety of gene editing applications are being researched and developed as potential solutions to challenges in agriculture.
-Gene editing can help reduce food waste, by producing apples, mushrooms and potatoes that do not brown.
-Other developments are underway to improve health and well-being, as in plants, pigs and cattle that are resistant to common diseases and cattle that do not grow horns (which would eliminate the need for farmers to dehorn cattle, a practice sometimes used to prevent risk to animal caretakers, other animals and the animals themselves).
+Gene editing can help reduce food waste by producing apples, mushrooms and potatoes that do not brown.
+Other developments are underway to improve health and disease resistance in plants, pigs and cattle.
+Researchers are also working on breeding cattle that do not grow horns, which would eliminate the need for farmers to dehorn cattle, a practice sometimes used to prevent risk to animal caretakers, other animals and the animals themselves.
 Gene editing is also being explored for solutions to nutritional challenges, such as wheat that does not contain gluten, peanuts that don’t include allergens or soybeans with a healthier mix of fatty acids.

 What is CRISPR?